SwissDataScienceCenter/renku-notebooks/README.rst

 If the request was sucessful you will get a JSON response with details about the user server that you just launched.
-To use the server in the browser visit http://localhost:31212/hub/home where you should see the server you just launched and a link to acess it.
+To use the server in the browser visit http://localhost:31212/hub/home where you should see the server you just launched and a link to access it.

 Contributing
 ------------